AlexandrosPanag/My_Espressif_Projects/ESP32-C3/ESP-IDF/README.md

 ![](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/_images/about-doc.png)

-THIS ARTICLE WAS TAKEN FROM & CAN BE FOUND HERE: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/about.html
+THIS ARTICLE WAS TAKEN FROM & ALONG WITH THE ABOVE IMAGE CAN BE FOUND HERE: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/about.html

 This repository will focus on programming the ESP32-C3 Microcontroller with the help of ESP-IDF.